seahorce-scidac/REMORA/Docs/sphinx_doc/Plotfiles.rst

 Notes
 -----

--  The NeTCDF option is only available if ROMSX has been built with USE_NETCDF enabled.
+-  The NeTCDF option is only available if REMORA has been built with USE_NETCDF enabled.

--  Velocity components are defined on faces within the ROMS-X code, but are averaged onto cell centers when written in amrex/native plotfiles.
+-  Velocity components are defined on faces within the REMORA code, but are averaged onto cell centers when written in amrex/native plotfiles.

 -  File prefixes can include directories.